STraM: A strategic network design model for national freight transport decarbonization: Introduction

-To our knowledge, STraM is the first national freight transport modeling framework to include either of the three elements listed above.
-To illustrate its capabilities, we apply STraM to a case study of the Norwegian freight transport sector.
-The results show that the explicit modeling of multiple time periods leads to significantly different outcomes in terms of the resulting fuel mix and the associated investments made.
-Similarly, we demonstrate that explicitly considering uncertainty leads to a significant improvement in the overall objective function {compared to deterministic planning.} In terms of policy insights, we find that a carbon price is an effective instrument to achieve decarbonization of the freight transport system.
+The case study results show that the explicit modeling of multiple time periods leads to significantly different outcomes in terms of the resulting fuel mix and the associated investments made, compared to static model runs.
+Similarly, we demonstrate that explicitly considering uncertainty leads to a significant improvement in expected total system costs {compared to deterministic planning.} In terms of policy insights, we find that a carbon price is an effective instrument to achieve decarbonization of the freight transport system.
 Finally, the results show interesting regional differences in optimal infrastructure investments.

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:scope} we introduce our general modeling approach in STraM and discuss the scope and main assumptions.
-Section~\ref{sec:math_formulation} provides a mathematical formulation of our model, while Section~\ref{sec:model_details} highlights several model details.
-In Section~\ref{sec:numerical_illustration} we apply the STraM framework on a case study of the Norwegian freight transport system, yielding several insights into the performance of our modeling framework.
+In Section~\ref{sec:literature_review}, we discuss the literature on (national) freight transport models, with a specific focus on decarbonization, and identify relevant gaps.
+In Section~\ref{sec:model}, we introduce our general modeling approach in STraM, discuss the scope and main assumptions, and provide a mathematical formulation of our model.
+In Section~\ref{sec:case_study}, we apply the STraM framework on a case study of the Norwegian freight transport system and define all the required data input.
+In Section~\ref{sec:results}, we present results, and provide insights into the performance of our modeling framework.
+Section~\ref{sec:discussion} presents a discussion.
 Finally, Section~\ref{sec:conclusion} concludes the paper.